GitJuski/Linux-servers/h2-GJ (In progress).md

 ### Specs

-Here I was supposed to list hardware information using lshw.
+Here I was supposed to list hardware information with lshw.
 I started doing this at 11:43 AM.
 First I checked if lshw was already installed.
 For practice I first used the ```apt list --installed | less``` to pipe the output into less.
 Then I used a faster method with ```apt list --installed | grep lshw```.

 ![aptlist](Screenshots/2/aptlist.png)